prometheus/prometheus/docs/querying/api.md

 ## Querying target metadata

-The following endpoint returns metadata about metrics currently scraped by targets.
+The following endpoint returns metadata about metrics currently scraped from targets.
 This is **experimental** and might change in the future.

 ```